 - Advise the mother to continue iron preparation.

-- Dietary advice must be anthesised and reinforced as told earlier like richer source of iron and folic acid are to be given taken before, during and after pregnancy.
+- Dietary advice must be emphasized and reinforced as told earlier like a richer source of iron and folic acid are to be given taken before, during, and after pregnancy.

-- While administration of parenteral iron check for advert reaction like rigor chest pain, hypertension.
+- While administration of parenteral iron checks for advert reactions like rigor chest pain, and hypertension.